ren11235/Positivity-Planner/README.md

   - Edit or delete events

 # 2. Demo video functionality

 https://user-images.githubusercontent.com/32146517/164338001-caea2d90-d8ef-437f-9336-cab30f6ecbee.mov

 # 3. Cypress test video
 # 4. Backend unit test video
 # 5. Link to API Documentation
 # 6. Link to Project board

+There was only one person working on this project so I did not make a project board.

 # 7. Link to Sprint4 deliverables

+All of the deliverables are in this GitHub repository.

 # 8. Frontend and backend team members

+Miranda Overstreet -- I was the only member working on developing this project.
+This is because I came into this class late (mid March).

 A planner web-application that has a focus on mindfulness, positivity, and making plans with friends.